Achilles Tendon Pain & Painful Heel Spurs

-Dr. Jamshidinia at Tower Foot and Ankle Surgery is a board certified foot surgeon trained in all areas of foot and ankle surgery.
+Dr. Jamshidinia at Tower Foot and Ankle Surgery is a board-certified podiatrist trained in all areas of foot and ankle surgery.
 He is Board Certified by the American Board of Podiatric Surgery.

 Symptoms of Achilles Tendinitis:

 If you have an Achilles tendon rupture, you might feel a pop or snap, accompanied by a sharp pain behind your ankle.
 You are likely to have difficulty walking properly.
-If you have ruptured your Achilles tendon then surgery is likely to be the best treatment option.
+If you have experienced a ruptured then Achilles tendon surgery is likely to be the best treatment option.

 Anti-inflammatory Medications – NSAIDS like ibuprofen are often prescribed to help manage the pain and inflammation.

 Corticosteroids – Steroids are often recommended when patients do not respond to NSAID treatment.
 They are often most effective when injected directly into the inflamed and swollen area.

 Physical Therapy – Physiotherapy is a great way to stretch and strengthen the Achilles tendon.
 A good physical therapist will also teach the patient techniques which give better foot support during exercise (taping, wrapping, etc…).

 Custom Orthotics – assistive devices and insoles can be used to cushion and cradle the arch of the foot during the healing process.

 Shock Wave Therapy – This is the newest form of treatment and uses concentrated sound waves to stimulate healing in the affected area.
 This form of treatment is reserved for heel pain that is unresponsive to other forms of treatment.